 CADISHI requires a Python 2.7 or Python 3.X installation including the NumPy, SciPy, Cython, h5py, and PyYAML modules.
 We recommend to use the Anaconda Python Distribution which provides all the necessary modules out of the box.
-CADISHI was mostly developed using Anaconda Python 2, versions 4.0.0 and newer.
-Moreover, to compile the high-performance kernels, recent GCC and CUDA (optional) installations are required.
-GCC 4.9, 5.4, 6.4, and 7.2, and CUDA 7.5, 8.0, and 9.1 were used successfully.
+CADISHI was mostly developed using Anaconda Python 2 (>=4.0.0).
+Moreover, to compile the high-performance kernels, recent GCC (>=4.9) and CUDA (>=7.5, together with a compatible GCC) installations are required.
 CADISHI was successfully tested on Linux and Mac machines.